Alice Kelly — “The Good Die Young”

 —Hippocrates

 “She decided all on her own to go into nursing and she did it all on her own without any help from me,” my physician-dad told me.
 “I was very proud of her work and I know she was too.”
 Never afraid to jump into action, Alice worked in the intensive care unit at my dad’s hospital — the very busy Riverview Hospital in Red Bank.
-There she quickly won the respect of her nurse colleagues and the staff physicians.
+There she quickly won the respect of her nurse colleagues and staff physicians.

 Making a Difference